supikiti/Awesome-tts-and-vc/README.md

-This is a summary of the papers I read.
+Here is a summary of the conference papers I read.